Section 1202 QSBS Exclusion Rules: Capital Gains Exclusion Percentages

 For married individuals filing separate returns:

-For joint returns, the exclusion amount is allocated equally between spouses for purposes of applying the limitation to subsequent taxable years.
-[IRC §1202(b)(3)(B)]
+For joint filers, the exclusion amount is evenly split between spouses for subsequent taxable years [IRC §1202(b)(3)(B)].

 Basis Considerations